 Augusta University women’s golf head coach Caroline Hegg knows what it takes to make it to the pinnacle of a collegiate sport.
+Hegg enters her fifth year at the helm of the Augusta women’s golf program in 2019-20

-Caroline Hegg just completed her first year as a head coach and she brought the Jaguars into the top 30 of the national rankings and returned the team to the NCAA Regional.
+Caroline Hegg completed her first year as a head coach in 2015-16 and she brought the Jaguars into the top 30 of the national rankings and returned the team to the NCAA Regional.
 Hegg came to Augusta in Augusta 2015 after serving as the assistant coach at Purdue University for the past five years.

 Hegg being announced with Director of Athletics Clint Bryant at a press conference on Aug.
 4, 2015.
 (Photo courtesy of Augusta Chronicle)